aws-ia/terraform-aws-eks-blueprints/examples/observability/eks-nginx/README.md

 **NOTE**

-For the sake of simplicity in this example, we store sensitive information and credentials in `dev.tfvars`.
+For the sake of simplicity in this example, we store sensitive information and credentials in `variables.tf`.
 This should not be done in a production environment.
 Instead, use an external secret store such as AWS Secrets Manager and use the [aws_secretsmanager_secret](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/secretsmanager_secret) data source to retrieve them.